blobotic/notes_public/psychology/3_neuroscience.md

 - **interneurons** - neurons within the brain and spinal cord; they communicate internally and process information between the sensory inputs and motor outputs

 **nerves** - bundled axons that form neural cables connecting the central nervous system with muscles, glands, and sense organs

+### The endocrine system

+**endocrine system** - the body's "slow" chemical communication system; a set of glands that secrete hormones into the bloodstream
+- **hormones** - chemical messengers that are manufactured by the endocrine glands, travel through the bloodstream, and affect other tissues
+	- can influence the brain
+	- some are chemically identiacl to neurotransmitters
+- endocrine messages are much slower than the nervous system, taking several seconds or more to travel from the gland to the target tissue
+- endocrine messages tend to outlast the effects of neural messages
+- **adrenal glands** - a pair of endocrine glands that sit just above the kidneys and secrete hormones (epinphrine and norepinephrine) that help arouse the body in times of stress
+- **pituitary gland** - the endocrine system's most influential gland. under the influence of the hypothalamus, the pituitary gland regulates growth and controls other endocrine gland
+	- releaases a growth hormone stimulating physical development
+	- releases oxytocin, which enables contractions associated with birthing and milk flow during nursing as well as promoting pair bonding, group cohesion, and social trust

 ## *David Myers*.
 The Brain